Pratik0188/Project2SE/README.md

 **Total Estimate:** 10 days

 **Discussion of the Plan:**
-This iteration focuses on foundational functionalities essential for user engagement.
-We selected the user stories based on their alignment with user needs and overall project goals, which fit well within the available capacity of 12 days.
-This approach sets a strong foundation for subsequent iterations.
+This iteration plan prioritizes foundational functionalities essential for user engagement.
+The selection of user stories is guided by their alignment with user needs and overall project goals, ensuring that the features developed provide immediate value.

 ---